Adderstone

-Adderstone is a village and former civil parish, now in the parish of Adderstone with Lucker, in the county of Northumberland, England.
-In 1951 the parish had a population of 185.
+Adderstone is a village in the civil parish of Adderstone with Lucker, in Northumberland, England.

 History

 The name "Adderstone" means 'Eadred's farm/settlement'.

-Adderstone was formerly a township in the parish of Bambrough, from 1866 Adderstone was a civil parish in its own right until it was abolished on 1 April 1955 to form Adderstone with Lucker.
+Adderstone was formerly a township in the parish of Bamburgh.
+From the 17th century onwards, the township exercised parish functions under the poor laws.
+Adderstone therefore became a separate civil parish in 1866 when the legal definition of 'parish' was changed to be the areas used for administering the poor laws.
+The parish of Adderstone was abolished on 1 April 1955 to form Adderstone with Lucker.
+At the 1951 census (the last before the abolition of the civil parish), Adderstone had a population of 185.

 Governance

 Adderstone is in the parliamentary constituency of Berwick-upon-Tweed.